akka/akka/akka-docs/rst/general/addressing.rst

     the purpose of being completed by the response from an actor; it is created by the :meth:`ActorRef.ask` invocation.
-  - :class:`DeadLetterActorRef` is the default implementation of the dead letters service, where all messages are re-routed whose routees are shut down or non-existent.
+  - :class:`DeadLetterActorRef` is the default implementation of the dead letters service to which all messages are re-routed when their destination actors are shut down or non-existent.
   - :class:`EmptyLocalActorRef` is what is returned when looking up a non-existing local actor path: it is equivalent to a :class:`DeadLetterActorRef`, but it retains its path so that it can be sent